harshvyas-22/contrib-declarations/README.md

-# Open Terms Archive - Contrib
+# Open Terms Archive - Contribution

 These services declarations are added and maintained by volunteer contributors, with occasional reviews from the Open Terms Archive core team.
 Most of these declarations were historically imported from TOSBack.org.